God's Great Grace

 Peter says this is not something that should be regarded as a duty, but something that we really want to do (v.2).
 It should not be done out of a desire for personal gain – ‘not greedy for money’ (v.2) – but out of a desire to serve others – being ‘eager to serve’ (v.2).

-Peter then says that ‘you who are younger must follow your leaders’ (v.5, MSG).
+Peter then says, ‘you who are younger must follow your leaders’ (v.5, MSG).
 Leaders should lead with grace and followers should follow with grace.

 He closes his letter with three instructions for ‘all of you’ (v.5).
 They are a response to the ‘God of all grace’ (v.10).
 Grace permeates the New Testament and it permeates this passage: ‘This is the true grace’ (v.12).